chencyc123/sts4/Live-Application-Information.md

 However, for remote apps the tools cannot automatically discover the process nor enable JMX support on the remote JVM.
 So besides needing to have actuator enabled (this is the same as for local apps) there are some additional requirements for remote apps:

-- JMX must be explicitly enabled on the remote JVM when it is launched; by setting certain system properties.
+- JMX must be explicitly enabled on the remote JVM when it is launched.
+This is done by setting certain system properties.
-- The host and port on which the remote JMX service is running must be made accessible from the local machine somehow.
+- The remote host and port on which the remote JMX service is running must be made accessible from the local machine somehow.
 - The Editor must be explicitly configured to know where to find the remote JMX service.

 There are two ways to satisfy these additional requirements.
-An easy automatic way (this only works for apps deployed directly from the workspace to cloudfoundry); and a more involve manual way.
+An easy automatic way (this only works for apps deployed directly from the workspace to cloudfoundry); and a more involved, manual way.

 ### Automatic: App Deployed from Boot Dashboard